 Thus, most state laws regarding BAC testing of motorists after serious accidents fall into one of the following two categories, although these laws vary in scope:

 Below are examples of state laws covering the BAC testing of those involved in serious accidents:

 Check with your state's impaired driving statutes or speak with a DUI attorney for more state-specific information about post-accident BAC testing.

 Liability in Drunk Driving Accidents

 If you are involved in an accident caused by a drunk driver, and can prove it, then you may claim damages in a civil lawsuit.
 You may also pursue a wrongful death lawsuit if a family member was killed in an accident caused by a drunk driver.

 In order to make your case, you will have to establish the intoxication level of the defendant, prove that this level was too high for safe operation of a motor vehicle, and show that the defendant failed to exercise reasonable care for the public's safety.
 Evidence used in such a case will usually include a police report of the incident, witness reports (if available), and expert opinions.

-If you were involved in an automobile accident, particularly if alcohol may have been involved, you most likely will need professional help.
-A skilled attorney can analyze the evidence, scrutinize police methods, and generally advocate for your best interests.
-But before you open your wallet, consider getting a free case analysis from a DUI attorney.
+If you were involved in a car accident, particularly if alcohol may have been involved, you'll most likely need professional legal help.
+If you've been arrested, it's best to contact a local DUI attorney who can analyze the evidence, scrutinize police methods, and generally advocate for your best interests.